NilayT321/personal-site/index.markdown

 title: Welcome
 ---

-Hello there!
 I am Nilay Tripathi, a senior at Rutgers University where I am majoring in mathematics, statistics, and computer science.
 I am also an aspiring Ph.D. student and will be applying during the Fall 2025 admissions cycle.

 Vaguely, my research interests are largely in algebraic topology and differential geometry.